Snap-sec/blog/_posts/2022-10-31-AI-in-Cybersecurity.md

 obtaining a complete, accurate inventory of all devices, users, and applications exposed to the internet, and then performing risk calculations based on historical cybersecurity datasets to determine which areas of networks are more vulnerable or involved in specific types of attacks

-AI and machine learning (ML) have become critical technologies in information security because they can rapidly analyze millions of events and identify a wide range of threats, from malware exploiting zero-day vulnerabilities to identifying risky behavior that could lead to a phishing attack or malicious code download.
-Artificial intelligence can be tweaked in any aspect of cyber security.
-Here are a few examples: